Home

 Peter Grünwald is senior researcher in the machine learning group at CWI in Amsterdam, the Netherlands.
 He is also full professor of Statistical Learning at the mathematical institute of Leiden University.

-Introductions/Overviews/General Methodology:
+Introductions/Overviews/General Methodology/Code:

 • G. and Rianne de Heide and Wouter Koolen.
 Safe Testing.
 To appear in the Journal of the Royal Statistical Society, Series B, 2024, with discussion (link to preprint on RSS website).
 The original arXiv version (which has been very, very substantially revised) is the first (2019) paper in which e-values were given a name (originally we called them s-value).
 January 24 I presented this paper in a discussion meeting at the Royal Statistical Society in London (youtube video).